DataDog/kvexpress/README.md

 5. Write the contents of `data` to the passed `--file` location.
 6. If `--exec` is passed - run that command.

+## Where can I get it?

+Official releases can be downloaded from [the releases page](https://github.com/DataDog/kvexpress/releases).

 ## Commands Available

 A detailed list of commands is available [here](https://github.com/DataDog/kvexpress/tree/master/docs/cli.md).